Chrispin1/Chrispin1/README.md

 # 💫 About Me:
-🔭 I’m currently working on perfecting my skills in NextJS and REST APIs<br>👯 I’m looking to collaborate on Ecommerce Projects <br>🤝 I’m looking for help with REST APIs and GraphQL<br>🌱 I’m currently learning Web Design using Figma<br>
+🔭 I’m currently working on perfecting my skills in NextJS and REST APIs<br>👯 I’m looking to collaborate on Ecommerce Projects <br>🌱 I’m currently learning Web Design using Figma<br>

 ## 🌐 Socials: